Search

 Work with reception on modifying your clinic scheduling process.
 This includes screening patients for clinical suitability, informing patients about virtual visits, and obtaining patient consent.
 Email confirmation messages are particularly useful for video visits.

 As a team, consider your daily workflow.
-It may be appropriate, during the pandemic, to stagger in-person and virtual visits to help reduce and spread out patient traffic to your clinic, rather than doing all virtual visits as a block.
+It may be most effective, during the pandemic, to stagger in-person and virtual visits to help reduce and spread out patient traffic to your clinic, rather than doing all virtual visits as a block.

 Professional and Legal Obiligations